snowplow-archive/snowplow.github.com/_posts/2016-08-08-snowplow-r82-tawny-eagle-released-with-kinesis-elasticsearch-service-support.md

 <h2 id="distribution">2.
 Distribution changes</h2>

-As a step towards supporting [Docker formally][snowplow-docker] for our real-time applications we are now distributing the Kinesis applications as 3 distinct bintray packages:
+As a step towards supporting [Docker formally][snowplow-docker] for our real-time applications we are now distributing the Kinesis applications as 3 distinct Bintray packages:

 * [Snowplow Scala Stream Collector][bt-snowplow-scala-stream-collector]
 * [Snowplow Stream Enrich][bt-snowplow-stream-stream]